 - File for bankruptcy

-While each way has their own pros and cons, you need to see what specific protections are available by state since exemption laws vary.
+While each way has its own pros and cons, you need to see what specific protections are available by the state since exemption laws vary.